Ursula Burns

 Business Transformation in a Time of Disruption

-As the CEO during a time of great digital disruption, Burns lead corporate mainstay Xerox through a transformation into a software-solutions company and away from its manufacturing foundation.
-Burns knows that the advantages that get an organization to the top aren't always the ones that keep it the ...
+As the CEO during a time of great digital disruption, URSULA BURNS lead corporate mainstay Xerox through a transformation into a software-solutions company and away from its manufacturing foundation.
+Burns knows that the advantages that get an organization to the top aren't always the ones that keep ...

 Corporate Responsiblity: A Fresh Perspective